hackbots-3414/2025_Reefscape/design/subsystems/subsystems.md

 `FindCoralPos` - Checks what PVC gamepeices have already been scored on reef

 `AprilTagPos` - Uses data generated from AprilTags in order to ascertain robot's location on the field

+## Driver Camera

+### Assumptions
+* Mounted in a location that allows visibility for scoring Algae or coral
+* Uses a black and white camera to allow for faster framerate and/or higher resolution image